Pjefferyi/Blackpoll_Warbler_migration_network_Git/README.md

 The script "Geolocator_analysis_helper_functions.R" is also located in the folder and contains functions used during the geolocator analysis as well as in other operations (notably to retriveve location data)

 ### Network construction

 See this folder for related scripts (Network_construction.R): https://github-com.subzero.lib.uoguelph.ca/Pjefferyi/Blackpoll_Warbler_migration_network_Git/tree/main/Network_construction

 The folder Contains the script that combines the location data derived from the geolocators to build the post- and pre-breeding migration network (Network_construction.R)

-The data generated during the construction procress is also stored in the Network Construction folder.
-This includes edge lists for the networks constructed for the post- and pre-breeding migrations and estimates of relative abundance used to weight each nodes.

 ### Strenght of migratory connectivity metric